-On Sunday 7th May 2017 Mansfield Hockey Club were invited to take part in a prestigious warm up game against the current World and European Champions, England Mens Masters, at Lee Valley, the home of England Hockey, with Mansfield Junior Hockey Academy players providing pitch side ball duties and three club umpires officiating on the day.
+On Sunday 7th May 2017 Mansfield Hockey Club were invited to take part in a prestigious warm up game against the current World and European Champions, England Mens Masters, at Lee Valley, the home of England Hockey, with Mansfield Junior Hockey Academy players edit my paper online providing pitch side ball duties and three club umpires officiating on the day.

 With a select team from Mansfield, comprised of players over 40 years old, the trip was made to London full of expectation that this would be a hard game against an experienced and successful team of the best players from England aged over 55 years old.